The Deena Jo Heide-Diesslin Foundation Challenge Match Scholarship

 Applicants who are selected to proceed to the final round of the application review process will be required to pass a background check conducted by CFP Board.

-Scholarship applicants will be notified of the award decision via email in November 2022.
+Scholarship applicants will be notified of the award decision via email by November 30, 2023.
 If you have a question about the status of your application, please contact us at email@example.com.

 The Deena Jo Heide-Diesslin Foundation Challenge Match Scholarship is part of the CFP Board Center for Financial Planning’s scholarship program, designed to attract and develop the next generation of financial planners.